megan-huckabay/meggers1990/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

+<h1><i>Hi I'm Megan!</i></h1>
-Im currently going to BLoomtech to be a software engineer.
+<p>Im currently going to BLoomtech to be a software engineer.<br>
-I have learned how to use JavaScript, CSS, HTML, and React..
+I have learned how to use JavaScript, CSS, HTML, and React..<br>
-I have started a project to work on that I add to as I work thru each course.
+I have started a project to work on that I add to as I work thru each course.<br>
 Fun Fact!!
-The project I'm currently working on is a web page for a restraunt in my town named "The COuntry Cafe in the Cellar."
+The project I'm currently working on is a web page for a restraunt in my town named "The Country Cafe in the Cellar."<br>
-My pronouns are her/she.
+My pronouns are her/she.<br></p>
 You can reach me via email: huckabay90@gmail.com or on my LinkedIn.